dtcenter/METplotpy/docs/Users_Guide/performance_diagram.rst

 .. literalinclude:: ../../test/performance_diagram/custom_performance_diagram.yaml

-copy this custom config file from the directory where you saved the source code to your working directory:
+Copy this custom config file from the directory where you saved the source code to your working directory:

 ``cp $METPLOTPY_SOURCE/METplotpy/test/performance_diagram/custom_performance_diagram.yaml $WORKING_DIR/custom_performance_diagram.yaml``

-Modify the `stat_input` and `plot_filename` settings in the
+Modify the `stat_input` setting in the
 $METPLOTPY_SOURCE/METplotpy/test/performance_diagram/custom_performance_diagram.yaml
 file to explicitly point to the $METPLOTPY_SOURCE/METplotpy/test/performance_diagram/performance_diagram directory (where the custom config files and sample data reside).
-Replace the relative path `./plot_20200317_151252.data` with the full path `$WORKING_DIR/METplotpy/test/performance_diagram/plot_20200317_151252.data`
+Replace the relative path `./plot_20200317_151252.data` with the full path `$METPLOTPY_SOURCE/METplotpy/test/performance_diagram/plot_20200317_151252.data`.
+Modify the `plot_filename` setting to point to the output path where your plot will be saved, including the name of your plot.

 For example:

-`stat_input: /username/working_dir/METplotpy/test/performance_diagram/plot_20200317_151252.data`
+`stat_input: /username/myworkspace/METplotpy/test/performance_diagram/plot_20200317_151252.data`

 `plot_filename: /username/working_dir/output_plots/performance_diagram_custom.png`

+where /username/myworkspace/ is $METPLOTPY_SOURCE and /username/working_dir is $WORKING_DIR.
+Make sure that the
-where $WORKING_DIR was replaced with the actual name of the directory.
-In this example, the /username/working_dir/output_plots directory exists and has the appropriate read and write permissions.
+$WORKING_DIR directory you specify exists and has the appropriate read and write permissions.
+You may change the path listed for `plot_filename` to the output directory of your choice.
+If this is not set, then the `plot_filename` setting specified in the $METPLOTPY_SOURCE/METplotpy/metplotpy/plots/config/performance_diagram_defaults.yaml configuration file will be used.

-If you wish to save the intermediate `.points1` file (used by METviewer and useful for debugging), set the `dump_points_1` setting to True and uncomment or add (if it doesn't exist) the `points_path` setting:
+If you wish to save the intermediate `.points1` file (used by METviewer and useful for debugging), set the `dump_points_1` setting to True.
+Uncomment or add (if it doesn't exist) the `points_path` setting:

 `dump_points_1: 'True'`

 `points_path: '/dir_to_save_points1_file'`

 Replace the `'/dir_to_save_points1_file'` to the directory where you wish to save the `.points1` file.
-Make sure that this directory exists and has the appropriate read and write permissions.
+If points_path is commented out (indicated by a '#' symbol in front of it), remove the '#' symbol to uncomment the points_path so that it will be used by the code.
+Make sure that this directory exists and has the appropriate read and write permissions.  **NOTE**: the `points_path` setting is **optional** and does not need to be defined in your configuration file unless you wish to save the intermediate .points1 file.

 **Using defaults**